 This course will investigate many implications of drawing as a physical and cerebral activity as well as drawing as a philosophy.
 It will discuss key issues, including those of scale, tiny to huge; the use of different formats; the use of the rectangle; the vertical axis and its significance; the nature of distortions; the compression of space and depth; the search for 'form' and its consequences; space and its meaning, functions and the different kinds of space; and the nature of relational drawing.

-Future Marathon dates:
+Upcoming Marathon dates:

 Marathon applicants who have successfully been accepted, enrolled and completed a Marathon within the past last three years are not required to resubmit a portfolio, portfolio list or essays with their application.
 When applying, please indicate in the essay 'Statement of purpose' box, the year and the marathon you successfully completed.